What is Surrender in Blackjack?

 There are two options when it comes to this strategy: Early surrender, and Late Surrender.

 The practice of early surrender is not a common one because casinos don’t like it.
 Make sure you understand the particular casino’s policy regarding early surrender in blackjack.
 Early surrender is when you opt out of the hand before the dealer checks for blackjack.
 It is the most advantageous form of surrender and the house likes to keep its edge.
 If early surrender is allowed in your game, the best scenario would have you surrender in blackjack when the dealer has an ace and you have hard 5-7, 12-17, or pairs of 3, 6s, 7s, or 8s.

 Late blackjack surrender is more common at blackjack tables.
 This is where you surrender only after the dealer checks for blackjack.

 When to Surrender in Blackjack

 The goal in blackjack is to reduce the House’s edge in each hand and ultimately beat the house.
 The best way to do that is to achieve 21, but several strategies can help achieve a better hand and this is where the strategy of blackjack surrender comes into play.

 Downsides and Upsides of Blackjack Surrender

-No one likes to give up play in blackjack and exercising your right to surrender can often be a letdown to the player who was excited for play.
+No one likes to give up playing blackjack and exercising your right to surrender can often be a letdown to the player who was excited about playing their hand.
 But doing so may just be the difference between staying in the game and leaving the game.